dataquestio/caravan/README.md

 To check variables between the answer-code and student code list them, common seperated on the attribue `check-vars=""` like `check-vars="x, count"`

 #### Checking output
-To check the output (i.e., stdout) add the attribute `check-stdout`
+To check the output (i.e., stdout) add the attribute `check-stdout`.
+If you do not want to check the stdout remove the attribute.

 ## Example